top of page

 Co-CEO

-Listen in as Maia and Dr. Erika discuss their vision behind the fund.
+Maia and Dr. Erika discuss their vision behind the fund.

 Join our liberatory education movement and invest in the limitless potential of Black children and Black leaders.